Los Angeles Guinea Pig Rescue

 Do I need to fill out an adoption application if I have adopted previously?

-Yes!
+Yes.
 We always need a fresh application.
-If we do not have a new application on us when you come for your adoption, you will be given a paper one to fill out.
+If we do not have a new application on file when you come for your adoption, you will be given a paper one to fill out.

 I have a single guinea pig.
 How do I find it a friend?